 I felt a weight on my shoulder.
 I realized I promised the twins that I would stick around and help out with teaching and, at the same time, learn a bit more about magic.
 My mediocre ability wasn’t even considered intermediate.
-I only knew a handful of magic spells and the rest were instinct.
+I only knew a handful of magic spells, and the rest were instinct.

 “We might want to plan this a little more, Berry.
-The Black Gryphon is still out there roaming around.” replied Phil, trying to dissuade me from doing something stupid.
+The Black Gryphon is still out there roaming around,” replied Phil, trying to dissuade me from doing something stupid.

 “I didn’t think about that.”
 I sighed.
 There was a high chance the Black Gryphon was still out there with the intent to do me more harm for stuffing it in a crystal.
 “Then a change of plan.
-I might be able to get question from someone.”
+I might be able to get a question from someone.”

 “A guy name Elcro Ragnessia.
 I met him yesterday when I was running away from you.”

 “Running away from him?”
 Don pointed towards Phil.
 “Did he do something to you?
 Maybe something naughty?”
 He gave me a snicker.